 While these drought-tolerant plants can survive in dry soil, it prefers moist soils with good drainage.

-A neutral soil with medium moisture and a gravelly or sandy texture to ensure excellent drainage.
+A neutral soil with medium to regular moisture and a gravelly or sandy texture ensures excellent drainage.
+Add organic matter such as manure, peat moss, or garden compost until the soil is loose and easy to work.

 Late spring or late summer is the optimal time to split and transplant perennial Salvia plants.